-- Origin – The word in latin means “one who performs on a tightrope” that gives a essence of a person with quick agility in terms of cleverness and mentality.
+- Origin – The word in Latin means “one who performs on a tightrope” that gives the essence of a person with quick agility in terms of cleverness and mentality.

-It might seem a bit old fashioned to have a notebook to write down all new words and their meanings but it might help you understand those words better.
-Other than this you can even use the book to revise the written words when the exam is near that is a way better option that hustling to find resources with new words right before the exam.
+It might seem a bit old fashioned to have a notebook to write down all new academic words and their meanings but it might help you understand those words better.
+Other than this you can even use the book to revise the written words when the exam is near.
+That is a way better option than hustling to find resources with new words right before the IELTS exam.

-When I say have a notebook to note down new words, and then it doesn’t simply have to be that world alone that you have to note down.
-Here is a list of things you have to note along with the word you are going to write in the book.
+Here is a list of things you have to note along with the vocabulary word you are going to write in the book.

 Example Main Word – Steep